Open-Attestation/token-registry/README.md

 ## Verification

-When verifying the contracts through either the Hardhat's verify plugin or passing the `--verify` flag to the deployment tasks (which internally uses the same plugin), you will need to set `ETHERSCAN_API_KEY` in your environment to your Etherscan API key.
+When verifying the contracts through either the Hardhat's verify plugin or passing the `--verify` flag to the deployment tasks (which internally uses the same plugin), you will need to include your correct API key, depending on the network, in your `.env` configuration.
+See [Configuration](#configuration) section for more info.

+- For Ethereum, set `ETHERSCAN_API_KEY`.
+- For Polygon, set `POLYGONSCAN_API_KEY`.

 ## Network Configuration